Networking Appliances and Where They Operate

 Firewall Types in Scenarios

-Protects a web application from HTTP attacksWeb application firewall
+Protects a web app from SQL injection / XSSWeb application firewall (WAF)

 Enforces policy between internal VLANsInternal segmentation firewall

-A company hosts a public web application.
-It wants Internet users to reach only HTTPS, wants the web servers separated from the internal database network, and wants suspicious HTTP requests blocked before they reach the application.
+A company hosts a public web app.
+It wants Internet users to reach only HTTPS, the web servers isolated from the internal database, malicious HTTP requests blocked, and traffic spread across several web servers.

-Allow public HTTPS onlyEdge firewall rule or security group
+Allow public HTTPS onlyEdge firewall rule / security group on TCP 443

-Keep database privateInternal firewall/ACL and no direct Internet route
+Keep the database privateInternal firewall/ACL, no direct Internet route

 Troubleshooting with Appliance Awareness